live-composer/live-composer-page-builder/readme.txt

 * Issue [#623](https://github.com/livecomposer/live-composer-page-builder/issues/623): Issue with INFOBOX module in IE11

 = New: =
-* Issue [#638](https://github.com/livecomposer/live-composer-page-builder/issues/638): New SEO tab in the plugin settings to check how much it will cost to promote website in Google for particular keywords  (you can hide this tab if you have/had any of our premium add-ons installed).
+* Issue [#638](https://github.com/livecomposer/live-composer-page-builder/issues/638): New SEO tab in the plugin settings to check how much it will cost to promote website in Google for particular keywords  (you can hide this tab if you have/had any of our premium extensions installed).
 * Issue [#545](https://github.com/livecomposer/live-composer-page-builder/issues/545): Added Arabic, Thai and all other non-English languages available in Google Fonts directory.
 * Issue [#650](https://github.com/livecomposer/live-composer-page-builder/issues/650): Developers now can add info popup for controls in the section settings